Hraf-Jr/minitopo/README.rst

    mininet> Client_0 ping -c 3 Server_0

-This confirms that the topology is functional without requiring a full QUIC experiment.
-More advanced experiments (QUIC, congestion control, multipath, etc.) should be handled in dedicated experiment files rather than inside the README.
+That confirms if the topology is functional without requiring a full QUIC experiment.

 YAML Support (New)